 c) Personal Expense Tracker

 Make a simple app or site where folks can note down what they spend each day and see a graph of how they use money.
-Use Google Sheets, Python (with Tkinter), or HTML/JS for the front part.
+Use Google Sheets, Python (with Tkinter), or HTML/JS for the frontend.

 Skills you’ll get: